batham09/G2-scrapper/README.md

 This project is a simple Node.js script that fetches reviews for a specific product from the G2 website.
 It filters reviews based on a provided date range and saves the filtered results into a JSON file.

+## You need to pass company name and start date and end date as parameter
+for referrence use "akamai", yellow-ai etc. Date range as required.

 Requirements
 Before running the script, ensure you have the following installed: